- Migrating from Aperture to Lightroom on Mac isn’t a challenging task especially with the dedicated plugin.

 Migrating from Aperture to Lightroom isn’t as hard as you think, and it takes you just a couple of clicks to get started.

-Aperture used to be an amazing application for editing photos back in its glory days, but that’s no longer the case.
-It clearly ceased from working in the latest version of Mac OS.
+Aperture used to be an amazing application for editing photos, but that’s no longer the case.
+It clearly ceased working in the latest version of Mac OS.

-If you want to migrate from Aperture to Lightroom, choose File > Plug-in Extras, select Import from Aperture Library, and follow the steps from this detailed guide.
+If you want to migrate from Aperture to Lightroom, follow the steps from this detailed guide.

 Yes, you may import JPEG previews of your edited images if they are up to date.
-Keep in mind that this option is turned off by default, so you’ll need to enable it manually.
+This option is turned off by default, so you’ll need to enable it manually.